winton/typectl/README.md

 ## Goals

-1. Define complex control flows from a collection of generic functions using a type-safe API.
+1. A type-safe API for defining complex control flows of generic functions.
-2. Give the end user full control over control flow input and output mapping at runtime.
+2. Full runtime control over input and output variable mapping.
-3. Self-optimize asynchronous code based on the dynamic resolution of inputs and outputs.
+3. Dynamic resolution of inputs and outputs, resulting in naturally optimized code.

 ## Function API

-The `typectl` pattern promotes keeping functions isolated and generic.
+The `typectl` pattern promotes keeping functions generic and isolated.

-If provided, inputs and outputs should be represented by a single object:
+The API requires defining arguments and return values with objects:

 ```typescript
 // incrementNumber.ts